nea/nativescript-realworld-example-app/readme.md

   * Samsung S8 Android 8.0.0

 ### Automated tests
-The project contains an example e2e test to illustrate a visual UI test.
+The project contains an example e2e test to illustrate an end-to-end test case.

 ## License & Credits
 Credits have to go out to [Thinkster](https://thinkster.io/) with their awesome [RealWorld](https://github.com/gothinkster/realworld) idea as well as [NativeScript](https://www.nativescript.org/).

 Thanks to all the plugin developers and articles by so many people on the NativeScript blog, forums and https://www.thepolyglotdeveloper.com/.
-Big thanks
+Big thanks!

 This project is licensed under the MIT license.